Wondering if the Dragon Ball Super

 How Have Digital Tools and Workflows Influenced Toyotaro’s Drawing Process?

 Digital tools like Clip Studio Paint have significantly influenced Toyotaro’s drawing process for Dragon Ball Super, allowing for greater efficiency and stylistic experimentation.
-These tools facilitate consistent line weights, streamline shading and screentone application, and enable quicker revisions, which can contribute to the manga’s evolving visual quality and the speed at which chapters are produced.
-The transition to a digital workflow is a major factor in the refinement seen in later arcs.
+These tools facilitate consistent line weights, streamline shading and screentone application, and enable quicker revisions, which can contribute to the

 For example, digital software makes it easier to maintain character consistency, as artists can use layers and reference models directly on their canvas.
-Applying “screentones,” the patterned dots that create shading effects in manga, is also much faster digitally than the traditional cut-and-paste method.
-This saved time allows artists like Toyotaro to focus more on dynamic composition and detailed line work, directly contributing to the art’s overall improvement over the years.
+Applying “screentones,” the patterned dots that create shading effects in

-What Does the Art Evolution Mean for the Future of DBS Manga?
+What Does the Art Evolution Mean for the Future of DBS Manga ?

 As Toyotaro grows more confident, he may continue to blend his own stylistic flairs with Toriyama’s foundational aesthetic, creating a visual style that is uniquely his while remaining quintessentially Dragon Ball.
 This evolution ensures that as the story moves forward, the art will not only keep pace but will continue to be a primary reason for fans to stay invested.
 The journey of the art is intertwined with the journey of the series itself.